 Since fossil fuels take such a long time to be created, we can’t simply wait for more to formed.
 We’re also consuming these fuels at an incredible rate, meaning their reserves are running out pretty fast.
 However, it’s not just their unsustainability which makes them an unreliable energy source.
 Fossil fuels also produce a lot of CO₂ and other harmful gases when burned, leading to many environmental problems as a result of global warming.

 Want to learn more about global warming?
 Read up on the subject via our blog, What is the greenhouse effect?

 While fossil fuels were formed millions of years ago, we’ve only been using them for fuel for a fairly short period of time – just over 200 years.
-However, we’ve consumed a huge amount of them since then, leading many people to ask how long it will be until they run out.
+However, we’ve consumed a huge amount of fossil fuels since then, leading many people to ask how long it will be until they run out.

 Renewable energy sources, such as solar and wind power, provide a viable alternative to fossil fuels.
 And as the name suggests, these sources are renewable and won’t run out.
-If you’re interested in switching to a more renewable energy supply, why not take a look at our Green Pioneer tariff, which comes with 100% renewable electricity.
+Not only that, but they are also more environmentally friendly, producing little or no CO₂ when generating electricity.